meehl/rusty-path-of-building/README.md

 ## Known Issues

-- Clipboard might not work on some Wayland compositors.
-Check this for compositor support and temporary workaround: https://github.com/1Password/arboard?tab=readme-ov-file#backend-support
+- The clipboard doesn't work with Wayland compositors that don't support the data-control extension(s).
+It is recommended to fall back to `Xwayland` in these cases.
+This can be done by unsetting `WAYLAND_DISPLAY`.
+More info here: https://github.com/1Password/arboard?tab=readme-ov-file#backend-support